ch-peter-eriksson/node-tk5/README.md

 ```

 Almost all of the api is the same as TK5, only difference is how events are signaled.
+The TitleManager object emits all possible events.
+tm.on('disconnect', function() {});